AimForNaN/skittle/docs/pages/guide/shapes.md

 function (ctx: Context): Path;
 ```

-The primary function of a render function is to return path information.
 This may seem counter-intuitive, since the notion of rendering is typically associated with drawing.
 But the type of path information returned should be relevant to the rendering context provided.
 Since both drawing and generating path information require a rendering context, having render functions return path information makes sense.